kbagoy/kb2024/_posts/2020-11-12-how-to-write-a-blog-article-people-will-want-to-read.md

 ---
 layout: post
+permalink: /how-to-write-a-blog-article-people-will-want-to-read/
-title: "How to Write a Blog Article People Will Want to Read"
+title: How to Write a Blog Article People Will Want to Read
-author: "kbistaff"
+description: None
-date: "2020-11-12"
+date: 2020-11-12 21:43:38 -0000
+last_modified_at: 2021-12-20 16:20:27 -0000
+publish: true
+pin: false
+image:
+  path: /assets/wp-content/uploads/2020/11/How-to-Write-a-Blog-Article-People-Will-Want-to-Read.jpg
+  alt: null
 categories:
-  - "marketing-tips"
+- Business &amp; Marketing Tips
-  - "freelancing"
+- Freelancing
-image: assets/images/How-to-Write-a-Blog-Article-People-Will-Want-to-Read.jpg
+tags: []
 ---
 Obviously, every blog writer wants people to read their articles.
 Why else would they write them?
 But what is the secret?
 Honestly, there isn’t just one.
 There are a lot of things that go into crafting a good blog article that people will actually get all the way through without skipping parts.

 ## Come Up With a Catchy Title